Dorset Holiday July 2005 - page 2

 |

-The walk took us high up on the hillside above Cerne Abbas, Mike advised
+We took a walk high up on the hillside above Cerne Abbas; Mike

-that we were 227 meters above sea level, another fact derived from the
+advised that we were 227 meters above sea level, another fact derived

 on our travels in Dorset.